 3. Visit Oslo Rescues Couple from Doomed Vacation Experience

 In August 2017, New Zealand couple Sam and Marela were just trying to get a picture of the Mona Lisa.
-They were met with tight crowds and dozens of selfie-takers, making their Paris vacation far less fun than they hoped for.
+They encountered tight crowds and dozens of selfie-takers, making their Paris vacation far less fun than they hoped for.
 Visit Oslo noticed Marela’s Instagram post complaining of the crowds, and reached out to the couple.
 The destination then whisked them off to a crowd-free, stress-free vacation in beautiful Norway.
 In addition to making Sam and Marela’s day (month, year?) – Olso’s offer made news.
 It resonated with many travelers who have found their dream vacations full of long lines in frequently-visited destinations.
-Visit Oslo captured the couple’s whirlwind vacation in a video that’s been viewed over 1 million times.
+Visit Oslo captured the couple’s whirlwind vacation in a video with over 500 thousand views.

 4. Tourism Toronto – The Views are Different Here